jonahji/Space-X-Falcon-9-Project/README.md

 # Space-X-Falcon-9-Project

-Our task: To develop a machine learning model for Space Y who wants to bid against SpaceX
+Our Task: To develop a machine learning model for Space Y who wants to bid against SpaceX

 Our Goal: To predict when Stage 1 will successfully land to save ~$100 million USD